 I learned very quickly that your job isn’t finished once you have accomplished a goal.
 You must continue to work hard, if not harder, to maintain that goal.
 My freshman year at Arizona State was fair, to say the least.
 I was able to play every game that year, find my role on the team, and I had outline of what I needed to do to get better throughout my college career.
 But just as most college freshmen, my grades had suffered severely.
-It got bad to the point of me almost being ineligible.
-It was hard for me to adapt to the change of culture, living on my own, and of course a new world of women.
+It got bad to the point of me almost being ineligible after my first semester.
+It was hard for me to adapt to the change of culture, living on my own, and of course a new world of beautiful women.
 All these things had a negative impact on my grades; however, I always stayed focus on basketball.
 I went into the summer after my freshman year knowing what I had to do to get my academics back on track and how to increase my playing time on the court.

 The Calm Before the Storm…